crankycyclops/trogdord_nodejs/README.md

 # Trogdord Node.js Module

 The official Node.js client for trogdord.
+This is part of the [Trogdor++](https://github.com/crankycyclops/trogdor-pp) project.

 ## Dependencies